michaelshiloh/understandinginteractivemedia/syllabus.md

     - Conclude the presentation with key prompts for conversation about your idea/piece, steer the conversation in a way that is meaningful for you.
       What do you want feedback on?

-Prepare to show in class for critique and upload your presentation to Brightspace.
+- Prepare to show in class for critique and upload your presentation to Brightspace.
 (Each member of the group should upload their group’s presentation on their Brightspace).

-If you are looking for inspiration, flip through the catalogue for the 1970 exhibition "Information" curated by Kynaston McShine at MoMA.
+- If you are looking for inspiration, flip through the catalogue for the 1970 exhibition "Information" curated by Kynaston McShine at MoMA.
 Download the PDF from the "publications" section at bottom of page here: https://www.moma.org/calendar/exhibitions/2686?locale=en

-Rest of modules TBA

-### Appendix 1: Interactive Media Major Program Learning Outcomes (PLOs)
+# Appendix 1: Interactive Media Major Program Learning Outcomes (PLOs)

 Upon completion of the major in Interactive Media at NYU Abu Dhabi, all students are expected to have fulfilled the following: